Tips

 The importance of “I” statements

-Part of being assertive involves the ability to express your needs and feelings appropriately.
+Part of being assertive involves expressing your needs and feelings appropriately.
 You can accomplish this by using “I” statements.
-These indicate ownership, do not attribute blame, focuses on behavior, identifies the effect of behavior, is directed
+These indicate ownership, do not attribute blame, focus on Behavior, identifies the effect of conduct are directed

 • Feeling